marc-wilson/crime-app/README.md

 The data in which we will provide visualizations on will be for Crime Type, Crimes by Area, and Crime Frequency.

+ ##### Visualizations
+ - Crime Type: Bar Chart showing the breakdown of crimes by type
+ - Crimes by Area: Bar Chart showing the breakdown of crimes by district
+ - Crime Frequency: Time Series chart showing crimes and how frequent they occur

 #### Forecasting (/forecasting)
 Within the Crime App, a user may want to see a more predictive visualization based on crime trends.